toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/docs/Module 5 - Visualizing Object Detection Data in Near Real-Time with PowerBI.md

 Try some of these examples:
 ```
-Max of count Person in last minute by sensor id
+Max of count person in last minute by sensor id
-show count person and event processed utc times by sensorid over time
-MAX of count car in sensorId in last minute
+MAX of count car in yard in last minute
 AVG count of car in Street in last minute
+LAST person by sensorid
-last person by sensorid
+Pie Chart count of person by sensorid in last day (@timestamp)
 ```

 For each example, feel free to modify the [object] value, once you have obtained a desirable result, you can pin the visual to your dashboard: